Changing Nutritional Needs for Seniors

 Calcium and Vitamin D

 - Older adults need calcium and vitamin D to maintain bone health.
 Aim for three servings of low-fat or fat-free dairy products each day.
-Fortified cereals, fruit juices, dark green leafy vegetables, and fatty fish are great calcium and vitamin D sources.
+Fortified cereals, fruit juices, dark leafy green vegetables, and fatty fish are great calcium and vitamin D sources.